Harlow College

 Harlow College is a further education college in Harlow, Essex, England.
 This medium-sized college has 5,900 students as of 2018 of which 2,585 are on 16-19 programmes and 2,000 are on adult educational programmes.
-Its main campus is in the town, while recently an additional site has been built and opened at Stansted Airport, the first of its kind at a major UK airport.
+Its main campus is in the town, while recently an additional site has been built and opened at London Stansted Airport, the first of its kind at a major UK airport.
 Harlow College's Principal and Chief Executive is Karen Spencer.

 The current college was established in 1984 as a tertiary college following reorganisation of post-16 education in the town.
 It replaced the former Harlow Technical College.

 The college is distinguished by its success rates and its Journalism Centre, which it has operated since 1964.

 Journalism centre

 Formed in 1964, Harlow College's Journalism Centre is a journalism training centre, with courses accredited through the National Council for the Training of Journalists (NCTJ) and the Periodical Training Council (PTC).
 The centre boasts strong links with Anglia Ruskin University in Cambridge, through a BA Hons journalism degree.

 The journalism students studying at BTEC level are now able to use the new £9m University Centre Harlow facilities, which is part of Anglia Ruskin University.

 The current college was predated by a boys' boarding school of the same name, originally dating from 1862, which was situated in Old Harlow.